microsoft/azuredevopslabs/labs/vstsextend/appcenter/README.md

 In this lab, we are going to automate the **Build-Test-Distribute** process for **Tailwind Traders** mobile applications using **App Center**.
 The code for the mobile application is on GitHub at [TailwindTraders-Mobile](https://github.com/Microsoft/TailwindTraders-Mobile.git)

   ![](images/mobile.png)

+{% include important.html content= "This lab is deprecated." %}

 In this lab, we are going to use [App Center Demo Generator](https://appcenterdemogenerator.azurewebsites.net/) to automatically provision required source code repository in your GitHub account and to configure a project in your App Center account.